opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 * **Infrastructure as Code (IaC):** Automating cloud resource provisioning with Terraform.
 * **GitOps:** Managing Kubernetes deployments declaratively with ArgoCD.
 * **CI/CD Automation:** Orchestrating multi-stage pipelines with Jenkins.
-* **Cloud-Native Security:** Ensuring code quality, vulnerability management, and secret detection.
+* **Cloud-Native Security:** Ensuring code quality, vulnerability management, and secrets detection.
 * **Observability:** Collecting and visualizing system and application metrics with Prometheus and Grafana.

 By the end of this project, you’ll gain a detailed understanding of how each tool was implemented and how the entire pipeline works together to deliver a scalable, secure, and automated deployment workflow on AWS.